 Does laser actually work for toenail fungus?

 Yes.
 Clinical studies show laser therapy clears or significantly improves fungal toenails in a majority of patients.
-Results take time to show because the new clear nail must grow in, which takes 9–12 months.
+Results take time to show because the new clear nail must grow in, which takes 9–12 months (up to 12–18 for the big toenail).

 Is laser treatment for toenail fungus safe?